furryfixer/gksudo-pk/README.md

 ##

 ## Options
-Only the **--user | -u** options are actually used, and may be omitted if running program as root.
+Only the **--user | -u** options are actually used, and as with sudo, may be omitted for "**-u root**.
 All other options accepted by the original **gksudo** are looked for and stripped.
 The reamaining arguments are then passed to pkexec with an environment (see below)

 ## Details
 The invoking user MUST be a member of **$Admin_Grp**, which defaults to **"wheel"**.
 Either the group or the user **must be a sudoer** if **$Use_Sudo=true** is set in the script.  **gksudo-pk -u | --user** allows running a program as **ANY STANDARD USER, as well as root**.
 However, $NOPASSWD_LIST will be ignored if the program will not be run as root, and default polkit rules will apply.